remla25-team17/operation/README.md

 💡 _Note: Docker Swarm provides service replication and better orchestration for production environments._

-### ☸️ **Kubernetes via Vagrant**
+## ☸️ **Kubernetes via Vagrant**

-For advanced deployment with Kubernetes, we've set up an automated provisioning system using Vagrant and Ansible:
+For advanced deployment with Kubernetes, we've set up an automated provisioning system using Vagrant and Ansible.
+> Note: All the script files that we mention are inside the `scripts/` directory.

 **1. Generate SSH Key**